ghc-ios/ghc-ios-scripts/README.md

 ```
 * You should now be able to use the package in a file compiled with ghc-ios.
 The package will be statically linked into the .a library.

+# Troubleshooting
+* If you run into ```Illegal instruction: 4``` while running ```make install```, please see this discussion https://github.com/ghc-ios/ghc-ios-scripts/issues/4 — we're not sure what causes it yet but the thread contains a working solution.